+The new opportunities are everywhere and you often only need a modicum of technology skills to get started.
 When I was on holiday I met someone who’s retired and set up a business selling solutions to access UK TV stations.
-He was set up to retire, discovered he couldn’t watch Coronation Street on ITV player when in Lanzarote, then proceeded to market the solution he discovered – it’s here if you want to see.
+He was set up to retire, discovered he couldn’t watch Coronation Street on ITV player and Match of the Day when in Lanzarote, then proceeded to market the solution he discovered – it’s here if you want to see.
 He’s doing very well and can still enjoy his soaps online.

 The fact is that perhaps more and anything learning about computers can open new doors and create opportunities.
 It’s like learning a new language suddenly options open up that perhaps weren’t there before.
 As a supplement to your existing skills set or specialization, there’s very little that can compare.
 For those with entrepreneurial aspirations having the skills to leverage the internet and social media can be the difference between success and failure.

 Digital skills can easily be obtained, most schools and colleges offer a variety of technology courses.
 Of course you can even learn them online now, with many offering online equivalents of their normal courses too.
 You can bypass blocks by using high speed VPNs – try here, if available which can also be used to access content in different countries anonymously.